BREASTFEEDING BENEFITS

 • 3 days old, 3 wet diapers

-• 4 days old, 4 wet diapers
+• 4 days old, 4 wet diapers; 3 transitional stools (brown/green)

 • 5 days old, 5 wet diapers

-• From 6 days old and onward, expect 6-8 wet diapers a day
+• From 6 days old and onward, expect 6-8 wet diapers a day with 3-4 yellow seedy stools.

 For stools, you should see the progression from the black, tarry meconium in the first few days to brown transitional stools, to green stools to yellow seedy stools by day 5 of life.
 Stools remain yellow until you start solid foods around six months.
-Most infants have at least 3-4 stools a day.

 Thirdly, most women can notice the difference in their breasts before and after a feeding.
 Breasts should feel full before a feeding and much softer after a feeding if a baby has had a good breastfeed.